hazardous-sun/image-to-ascii/README.md

-# Image to ASCII
+# Image to Text

-This Rust project converts images into ASCII art representations.
+This Rust project converts images into UTF-8 art representations.

 ## Features